-- The license claim application is an intensive group assessment worth 30% of the AG222 grade, conducted in an intensive 3.5 week period building around the main 4-day AG222 field excursion to the Billefjorden Trough.
+The license claim application is an intensive group assessment worth 30% of the AG222 grade, conducted in an intensive 3.5 week period building around the main 4-day AG222 field excursion to the Billefjorden Trough.
 The application follows a strict template, as do authentic license applications, and challenges the students to compile a convincing overview of the petroleum system elements to secure a fictive claim in the field area (Fig. 8).
-Furthermore, an exact drilling location and well prognosis to 1300-1600 m depth must be provided, along with sub-surface correlations and environmental considerations relating to petroleum exploration of this sensitive area. - 240 This assignment is by far the most authentic of all AG222 tasks, as the only oil discovery in Svalbard was reported from the area, a consequence of coal exploration by the Russian company Trust Arktikugol in the 1990s (Senger et al., 2019).
+Furthermore, an exact drilling location and well prognosis to 1300-1600 m depth must be provided, along with sub-surface correlations and environmental considerations relating to petroleum exploration of this sensitive area.

+- 235 This assignment is by far the most authentic of all AG222 tasks, as the only oil discovery in Svalbard was reported from the area, a consequence of coal exploration by the Russian company Trust Arktikugol in the 1990s (Senger et al., 2019).
 Indeed, there were concrete plans as late as 2004 to drill a serious petroleum exploration borehole in the area (Senger et al., 2019).
-Obviously, these plans never materialized, but the AG222 students can experience this authenticity, and make full use of their geological understanding to compete between the groups for the best overall license claim application. - The students integrate pre-existing material to learn as much as they can about the Billefjorden Trough prior to the compulsory appendix to the license claim application.
+Obviously, these plans never materialized, but the AG222 students can experience this authenticity, and make full use of their geological understanding to compete between the groups for the best - 240 overall license claim application.

-field excursion, including exposure to DOMs from summer field work and a comprehensive Petrel project of the basin (including wells, published cross-sections, digital terrain model, satellite imagery, geological maps).
+The students integrate pre-existing material to learn as much as they can about the Billefjorden Trough prior to the field excursion, including exposure to DOMs from summer field work and a comprehensive Petrel project of the basin (including wells, published cross-sections, digital terrain model, satellite imagery, geological maps).
 During the field campaign, students get both a basin-scale exposure at overview stops, but also collect samples and information (structural and sedimentological data) to be used in their application.
+The digital field notebook

-The digital field notebook (Senger and Nordmo, 2020) is used to organize each group's field data, and the resulting FieldMove project is a
+245 information (structural and sedimentological data) to be used in their application.
+The digital field notebook (Senger and Nordmo, 2020) is used to organize each group's field data, and the resulting FieldMove project is a compulsory appendix to the license claim application.